Suspect in U.S. ricin letter threat obsessed by Elvis, body parts

 The signature was: "This is Kevin Curtis and I approve this message."
 The FBI said letters to Wicker and Obama ended with the line, "I am KC and I approved this message."

-Curtis' beef with government dates back more than a decade after his gruesome discovery while working for a northern Mississippi hospital.
+Kevin Curtis' beef with government dates back more than a decade after his discovery while working for a northern Mississippi hospital.

 He told acquaintances about having found a refrigerator with body parts that he thought were being sold illegally.

-Court papers said Curtis posted on a blog in 2010 that he was writing a novel about black market body parts, entitled "Missing Pieces."
+According to court papers, Curtis said in a 2010 blog he was writing a novel about black market body parts, entitled "Missing Pieces."

-When a U.S. Senate mail facility in Maryland earlier this week found an envelope addressed to Wicker with a suspicious granular substance, the U.S. Capitol Police called Wicker's staff to ask them whether they had any constituent with the initials "KC" who previously corresponded with the office.
+When a U.S. Senate mail facility in Maryland earlier this week found an envelope addressed to Wicker with a suspicious granular substance, the U.S. Capitol Police called Wicker's staff to ask whether it had any constituent with the initials "KC" who previously corresponded with the office.

 The letter to Obama held the same message, as did another sent to a Lee County Mississippi judge, court papers said.